|SIYE Time:13:15 on 13th August 2022|

 ‘And it’s time you lot were getting inside; you need to get washed before dinner,’ said Harry.

-Henry and I were followed back into the yard by the crowd of kids and dads, and Charlie.
-I scribbled down our phone number for Ginny, thanked her and her family and drove out of the yard.
+Henry and I were followed back into the yard by the crowd of kids and dads, and Uncle Charlie.
+I scribbled down our phone number for Ginny, thanked her, and her family, and drove out of the yard.
 I was halfway home when I realised that the blue Mini was the only other car in the yard, apart from Harry’s.
 They could not have all arrived in the Mini.
-How had they all got there?
+How on earth had they all got there?
 I pondered the answer to that question all the way home, barely listening to Henry’s excited chattering.
 Harry could have collected them, I supposed, but Charlie arrived after me.
-How?
+How had he got there?

 ‘!
 Go To Top ‘!